-default_permissions "read"

-password "the_password@read,add,control"

-password "the_admin_password@read,add,control,admin"
+default_permissions "read" host_permissions "192.168.0.100 read,add,control,admin" host_permissions "2003:1234:4567::1 read,add,control,admin" password "the_password@read,add,control" password "the_admin_password@read,add,control,admin"

-1.3.13 Other Settings
+1.3.15 Other Settings

 Setting Description metadata_to_use Use only the specified tags, and ignore the others.
-This setting can reduce the database size TAG1,TAG2, and MPD's memory usage by omitting unused tags.
+This setting can reduce the database size TAG1,TAG2, and MPD 's memory usage by omitting unused tags.
 By default, all tags but comment are enabled.
 The special value "none" disables all tags.
 If the setting starts with + or -, then the following tags will be added or remoted to/from the current set of tags.
 This example just enables the "comment" tag without disabling all the other supported tags metadata_to_use "+comment" Section Tags contains a list of supported tags.